Vajehyab/combination/README.md

 Combination
 =============
 Combination algorithm for **typo (misspelling) in Arabic and Persian language**.
-This can do even more and more just by changing the algorithm, just let me know [what you need](https://github.com/vajeyyab/combination/issues).
+This can do even more and more just by changing the algorithm, just let us know [what you need](https://github.com/vajeyyab/combination/issues).

 What is combination?